 Statement to voters

-Locally, Chris wants to make sure that our towns are no longer forgotten but instead wants to see Wellingborough lead the way in regenerating its light industry by embracing a high-tech green economy, giving good quality jobs and safeguarding further education.
-To do this we must first make sure our schools are delivering for young people, by reversing Tory cuts and promoting good quality vocational education, as well as ensuring ensure that there is proper investment in health and social care to look after everyone in our society.
+Locally, Chris wants to make sure that our towns are not forgotten.
+Committed to increasing spending on schools, and delighted by Liberal Democrat plans for a 'skills wallet' to provide every adult over 25 with the funds to pay for new skills and training, Chris wants to see Northamptonshire lead the way in embracing a green economy, giving good quality jobs, helping people to retrain if they ned to and safeguarding further education.
+To do this we must make sure our schools are delivering for young people, by reversing Tory cuts and promoting good quality vocational education, as well as ensuring ensure that there is proper investment in health and social care to look after everyone in our society.

-As someone with a stammer, Chris is motivated by his personal experiences of growing up with a disability, both at school and in the workplace.
-Chris is determined to speak up for other people with disabilities and those who have to face up to little acts of discrimination in their everyday lives.
+As someone who is both openly bisexual and openly disabled, being a stammerer, Chris is motivated by his personal experiences and is absolutely commited to upholding the rights of all people of all backgrounds to get on in life without discrimination or barriers.
+Chris is determined to speak up for other people who are fighting to be heard in the workplace and those who have to face up to little acts of discrimination in their everyday lives.
 In Parliament, he would vote to defend the Human Rights Act and resist Conservative attempts to water down workers’ rights.
-Chris is also a firm advocate of LGBT+ rights – in stark opposition to sitting Conservative MP Peter Bone – supporting equal marriage, opposing the transgender ‘spousal veto’ and pushing for full recognition of the needs of LGBT+ people both at home and abroad.
+Chris is unsuprisngly also a firm advocate of LGBT+ rights – in stark opposition to sitting Conservative MP Philip Hollobone – supporting equal marriage, opposing the transgender ‘spousal veto’ and pushing for full recognition of the needs of LGBT+ people both at home and abroad.

 This statement was added by Chris Nelson, their team, or by a Democracy Club volunteer, based on information published by the candidate elsewhere.